 The Different Types of Real Estate Agent Relationships

-Now that we understand how real estate agency relationships are created, lets talk about the different types of relationships.
-Non-real estate agency relationships can be divided in a few different ways.
-In real estate they are typically divided into three groups: special agents, general agents, and universal agents.
+Now that we understand how real estate agency relationships are created let’s talk about the different types of relationships.
+Non-real estate agency relationships can be divided into a few different ways.
+In real estate, they are typically divided into three groups: special agents, general agents, and universal agents.

 Definition: A special agent is an agent hired to perform a specific duty.
-The real estate agent’s power and authority is limited to that specific task.
+The real estate agent’s power and authority are limited to that specific task.

 Example: If you list a house on behalf of a seller, you are hired for one specific job – listing the house.
 Once that job is complete, then the agency relationship is over.

-Definition: A general agent is an agent hired who can perform all acts associated with a particular business that a principal has appointed the agent to; these relationships are typically continuous.
+Definition: A general agent is an agent hired who can perform all acts associated with a particular business that a principal has appointed the agent too; these relationships are typically continuous.

 Example: If someone who owns a property management business wants to spend more time with their family, they might enlist a universal agent to take care of all facets of the business.